xcheng85/cpp-prep/src/algorithm/README.md

 3. srcs to travasersal, (0 -indegree nodes)
 4. all the neighbors push to queue, --degree
 5. success condition: processed node == all nodes

+### topology sorting (bfs)

+1. only indegree 0 node can be pushed to queue

+2. compare traversed node count for all the nodes, good: ==

 ### greedy-based shortest path